alchemyplatform/get-nfts-script/README.md

 `git clone https://github.com/alchemyplatform/get-nfts-script.git`

+*NOTE: you may need to install xcode on your mac to use the `git` command*

-2. Install node and NPM if you haven't already
+2. [optional] Install node and NPM if you haven't already

 `npm install -g npm`

-3. In the project folder, run:
+3. `cd` into the project folder then run:

 `npm init -y`